rse/asty/README.md

 provides the following methods (in a notation somewhat resembling TypeScript type definitions) is:

+- `ASTY.extend(object: { [methodName: String]: [methodFunc: Function] }): Void`:<br/>
+  Extend the ASTY class with additional methods which are then available on each AST node during instanciation.
+This actually extends the ASTY prototype and should be used by extension modules only.

 - `new ASTY(type: String, attrs?: {[name: String]: [value: Object]}, childs?: ASTY[]): ASTY`:<br/>
   Create a new ASTY node and optionally already set attributes and add child nodes.